NENUBioCompute/TAPPI/figures/README.md

 Source data for Fig. 2b can be downloaded, and the visualization and calculation process can be found in [figure_2b.ipynb](https://github.com/NENUBioCompute/TAPPI/blob/main/figures/figure_2b.ipynb).

+Source data for Fig. 2c-e can be downloaded, and the visualization and calculation process can be found in [figure_2c-e.ipynb](https://github.com/NENUBioCompute/TAPPI/blob/main/figures/figure_2c-e.ipynb).

 ### Figure 3a